Triumph Over Disaster: The Hurricane Andrew Story

 Triumph Over Disaster: The Hurricane Andrew Story is a 1993 American drama film directed by Marvin J. Chomsky and written by Casey Kelly.
 The film stars Ted Wass, Brynn Thayer, John Getz, Veronica Cartwright, Arnetia Walker, Carmen Argenziano, Jill Schoelen, Chris Demetral and Brian McNamara.
 The film premiered on NBC on May 24, 1993.

+WTVJ aired a disclaimer read by Bryan Norcross emphasizing the fictional depiction of the station (and Ted Wass’ portrayal of Bryan) prior to airing on its airwaves.